Cosmian/mse-home-cli/documentation/docs/getting_started.md

                    --output workspace/sgx_operator/ \
                    app_name
 ```

+This command collects cryptographic proofs related to the enclave and serialize them as a file named `evidence.json`.

 The file `workspace/sgx_operator/evidence.json` and the previous file `workspace/sgx_operator/args.toml` can now be shared with other participants.